The Doctor of Intercultural Studies Degree Program

 Program Overview

 The purpose of the Doctor of Intercultural Studies (DIS) program is to develop theologically competent ministry in an intercultural context by equipping students with advanced knowledge and skillsets that integrate the study of theology with a variety of cognate disciplines that enhance ministerial practice.
 The program is an advanced professional degree intended for those who face the challenge of a pluralistic society and who work within an intercultural, global context.
 Mature church leaders from “Global South”—the regions of Asia, Africa, and Central/South America — countries who participate in the program ensure cross-fertilization of perspectives and spiritual insights with those from North America and Europe.
-The program serves persons engaged in vocational Christian leadership roles such as denominational and mission agency leaders, church planters, and gospel messengers in various forms of service in global ministry.
+The program serves persons engaged in vocational Christian ministry roles, such as denominational and mission agency leaders, church planters, and gospel messengers in various forms of service in global ministry.

-The Doctoral of Intercultural Studies is an in-service program introducing the student to the literature and resources of missiology.
-The program emphasizes the integration of relational interactionist paradigm with theoretical formulation and intercultural ministerial application.
+The Doctoral of Intercultural Studies is an in-service program introducing the student to the literature and resources of intercultural ministry.
+The program emphasizes the integration of the relational interactionist paradigm with theoretical formulation and intercultural ministerial application.
 All of this is applied by the students to their ministry context.
 The program is not separate from the student’s ministry but intends to integrate higher learning with practical relevance.
 Time invested in doctoral studies should result in personal enrichment and ministry improvement.
 Faculty members serve as consultants to assist students to be more fruitful in their ministry context.
 The DIS program is research-based and includes two research courses: one covers the proposal draft and the other research design.

 Program Learning Outcomes